Joshua-Enrico/holberton-system_engineering-devops/0x00-shell_basics/README.md

-1:echo"current directory is `pwd`" print the absolute path name of the current working directory.
+1:echo"`pwd`" print the absolute path name of the current working directory.